 “Yes, Sir”

-“As you can see”, he continued, “you are the only one left with me and your mother in this house”, he stopped as though he was sorting out his thoughts from an archive.
-“All your elder ones are married and you are the only one left.
-I won’t say much because I have lived my own life already and I have children who have children, if you like don’t get married to flesh and blood be pursuing career up and down and what’s that other thing she says?” he asked.
+“As you can see”, he continued, “you are the only ones left with me and your mother in this house.”
+He stopped as though he was sorting out his thoughts from an archive.
+“All your elder ones are married, and you are the only one left.
+I won’t say much because I have lived my own life already, and I have children who have children.
+If you like, don’t get married to flesh and blood; be pursuing a career up and down, and what’s that other thing she says?” he asked.

 “Feminism”, my mother chipped in.